FlutterFlow/flutterflow-documentation/docs/integrations/maps/google-maps/place-picker-widget.md

 This widget is particularly useful in applications like cab booking services.
 For instance, it can be used to capture the exact location and full address of a destination, displaying this information on a page or integrating it into a Google Map.

 Visually, the PlacePicker appears as a button.
-When tapped, it enables you to search for a place by typing its name, displaying a dropdown list of matching locations.
+When tapped, it enables you to search for a place by typing its name, and displaying a dropdown list of matching locations.
 Once a place is selected, its name is displayed on the button, and additional details are accessible through the placePickerValue variable from Widget State.

 Here's an example from the Demo app: